 HOME Contact News About "us" Why Get Chickens?
-Helpful Resources Bylaw status Ordering a coop FAQ
+Helpful Resources Bylaw Ordering a coop

 A Humble Beginning

 When I was finally bitten by the recession and a small motorcycle accident, I took the opportunity to make my hobby my livelihood.
-I spent my spring and summer in the agricultural outbuilding business, building and designing coops, sheds, and barns.
+I spent my spring and summer in the agricultural outbuilding business, building and designing coops, sheds, and an addition on a barn.

 coop frame boiling at night